amrezalou/amrezalou/README.md

 # amrezalou

-hello there i'm Amir 15 years old newbie. i am in the process of learning and ofcourse this process is not going to end.
+hello there i'm Amir 15 years old newbie. </br>
+i am in the process of learning, </br>
+and ofcourse this process is not going to end.

 ## Links